hydephp/develop/directory-structure.md

 > Make sure the slug does not conflict with a custom Blade page as Markdown pages are compiled first and may be overwritten.

-#### `_drafts`
-This is a good place to store posts you are not ready to post.
-Files in this directory are ignored by Hyde.

 #### `_site`
 This is where the compiled static site is stored.
 You should not edit files here as they may get overwritten.